sw1zpwr/whitebit-api/Private/http-private-v1-doc.md

 ```
 [POST] /api/v1/account/balances
 ```
-Get all balances for trading.
+This endpoint retrieves all available balances for trading.

 **Parameters:**
 NONE